jar-toiv/fullstackopen-avoin-yliopisto/kurssiMateriaali/course example program/exampleProgramReadMe.md

-## This folder contains the program that is used to teach course material.
+## This folder contains the programs that are used to teach the course material.